NUBYRA/CarND-Vehicle-Detection/README.md

 #### 1. Explain how (and identify where in your code) you extracted HOG features from the training images.

-The code for this step is contained in the first code cell of the IPython notebook.
+The code for this step is contained in Cell Block 17 of the IPython notebook.

 Below is an example of one of each of the `vehicle` and `non-vehicle` classes: